-No fee adjustment will be made for withdrawals except as outlined in the Tuition, Fees, and Costs Section of this Catalog.
+No fee adjustment will be made for withdrawals except as outlined in the Cost and Financial Aid Section of this bulletin.
 The Business and Finance Office will receive a copy of the withdrawal form for refunding if applicable.
+Refund checks are prepared the sixth week of the term.